TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 2/Genesis 2.6.md

 ---

-but there went up a mist from the earth, and watered the whole face of the ground.
+but a mist went up from the earth, and watered the whole surface of the ground.